All Episodes

 CIA, somebody there, and it wasn't Tenet, not only sent Wilson, then let him write an op-ed in the New York Times that was wrong and misleading, and they knew it was wrong and misleading.

-Then they allowed this guy, this agent Schuer or Scheuer or somebody to write his book.
+Then they allowed this guy, this agent Schur or Scheuer or somebody, to write his book.

-And it it uh it that that book leaked damaging half-truths to the CIA or to about about Iraq, and the CIA was doing this as well, all these leaks on the front pages of the New York Times and the Washington Post, leaking a bunch of things about half-truths about under about Iraq, how things weren't working out well there.
+The CIA was doing this as well, all these leaks on the front pages of the New York Times and the Washington Post, leaking a bunch of things about half-truths about Iraq, how things weren't working out well there.

-Uh, and as I say, they continue to try to cover up the fact they missed the ties between Al-Qaeda and uh and Iraq, not over 9-11, just the ties, just the fact that there were ties.
+And as I say, they continue to try to cover up the fact they missed the ties between al-Qaeda and Iraq, not over 9-11, just the ties, just the fact that there were ties.

-I mean, Frank Gaffney reported last week at National Review that the new National Intelligence Directorate that was the 9-11 Commission's brilliant idea was with John Negra Ponty's pals from the foreign service.
+I mean, Frank Gaffney reported last week at National Review that the new National Intelligence Directorate that was the 9-11 Commission's brilliant idea was with John Negroponte's pals from the Foreign Service.

 It's just the same bunch of people.